rgaufman/live555/README.md

 Added -DALLOW_RTSP_SERVER_PORT_REUSE=1 to force reusing existing port (e.g. when restarting the proxy).
 Please ensure you never run multiple instances of the proxy on the same port!

+### interPacketGap Patch (by Erik Montnemery)

+Adds a -D <max-inter-packet-gap-time> option, to automatically restart the connection to the camera if no data is received for X seconds.